Happy Spring friends!

 This just helps the bag last longer.

-Some of you may remember these two purse planters that I made back in 2013.
+I made these two purse planters back in 2013.

 They only lasted the one season, and were quite done by the time fall arrived.